Climbing Snowdon with Kids….

 What I thought:

 Having not owned my own hammock before I was really impressed.
 It was easy to put up and comfortable for relaxing in.
 I love how small it folds down and will definitely take it on my next camping trip.
 It’s the perfect accessory for adventurers, even if you don’t plan to go any further than your back garden!
-To purchase your own travel hammock head to Cool Hammocks.

 How to find my perfect hammock spot: